github-actions

 “Continuous AI” Enters the CI/CD Loop

 On February 13, 2026, GitHub launched Agentic Workflows in technical preview — and quietly rewrote the rules of CI/CD.
-Instead of YAML, you write automation in Markdown.
-AI agents — Copilot, Claude, and Codex — interpret instructions and handle jobs that require judgment, not just deterministic execution.
-Open source under MIT.
-Here's what changed, how it works, where the guardrails are, and what your team should do about it.
+You define intent in Markdown (with YAML frontmatter), compile it into a hardened GitHub Actions lock file, and let AI agents handle jobs that require judgment.
+Here's what changed, how it works, where the guardrails are, and what your team should do next.

 YAML Is Dead.
 Long Live Markdown.

 On February 13, 2026, GitHub launched Agentic Workflows in technical preview—a collaboration between GitHub Next, Microsoft Research, and Azure Core Upstream.
-The core idea: instead of writing pipeline automation in YAML, you write it in Markdown.
-AI agents interpret those instructions and handle event-triggered or scheduled jobs that require judgment, not just deterministic rule execution.
+The core idea: define the job in Markdown (plus YAML frontmatter), then compile it into a hardened GitHub Actions lock file.
+AI agents interpret the Markdown instructions and handle event-triggered or scheduled jobs that require judgment, not just deterministic rule execution.

 GitHub is calling this “Continuous AI”—the augmentation of CI/CD with intelligent, context-aware agents.
 It's open source under MIT.
 And it represents the most significant shift in how we think about pipelines since GitHub Actions launched in 2019.